Chart Color Schemes

 Cranbourne North - East features high concentrations of family households, with a higher-than-average median household size

-Family households comprise 89.5% of all households, including 61.4% couples with children, 14.2% couples without children, and 12.5% single parent families.
-Non-family households account for the remaining 10.5%, with lone person households at 8.8% and group households comprising 1.6%.
-The median household size is 3.5 people, which is larger than the Greater Melbourne average of 3.2.
+Family households compose 89.5% of all households, including 61.4% couples with children, 14.2% couples without children, and 12.5% single parent families.
+Non-family households make up the remaining 10.5%, with lone person households at 8.8% and group households comprising 1.6%.
+The median household size is 3.5 people, larger than the Greater Melbourne average of 3.2.

 Frequently Asked Questions - Households